-The function performNB Calculates the posterior probabilities of a dichotomous class variable given a set of covariates using Bayes rule.
+The function performNB calculates the posterior probabilities of a dichotomous class variable given a set of covariates using Bayes rule and either a univariate (default, orType = "univariate" odds ratio or a bootstrapped adjusted odds ratio via logistic regression.

 Arguments